LuzElenaGit/Capstone/README.md

  - Whether certain keywords exist (e.g.“free”, “win”, "prize")

 ### 3. Model Selection:
-The one I selected was Logistic Regression, but there are other ones that will probably be used such as Naive Bayes, Support Vector Machine (SVM), Random Forest / Decision Trees, Gradient Boosting.
+The one I selected was Logistic Regression, but there are other ones that could probably be used such as Naive Bayes, Support Vector Machine (SVM), Random Forest / Decision Trees, Gradient Boosting.
+Logistic Regression seems to handle sparse feature vectors efficiently, doesn’t require heavy resources or deep architectures for solid performance.
+It is fast to Train and Predict and it is lightweight and computationally efficient.

 ### 4. Model Evaluation:
 Assessing performance through Confusion Matrix, Precision, Recall, F1-Score